 - Certain prescription medications, which serve valuable purposes for patients in some situations, are nonetheless too risky to prescribe remotely at this time, due to the potential for abuse.

-- No matter how good telehealth services may be, you just can’t replace some in-person healthcare like MRIs and routine physical exams.
+- No matter how good telehealth services may be, you just can’t replace some in-person healthcare like imaging and routine physical exams.

 - Beyond controlled substances, telehealth providers have room to improve in terms of the selection of available prescription medications for certain conditions.
 In some cases, while treatment options are available, they’re much more limited in telehealth than traditional settings.

 - Telehealth will only appeal to people who don’t mind important interactions over devices.
 People who don’t spend much time online and are easily overwhelmed by apps and websites will likely have a difficult or frustrating time accessing telehealth.

 Beyond that, there are also several clear areas of friction where improvement and refinement are needed as telehealth companies continue to grow and develop.

 Many telemedicine services will take care of this for you, but in some cases, it’s up to you to share information proactively with the traditional primary care professional in your life.
 In the future, hopefully, traditional and virtual health services can be interwoven seamlessly without additional burden on patients.

 More ways to have a dedicated telemedicine doctor